 Build your custom URL using the following structure:

-2. Replace 2323232 with the ID of the field where the value will be passed.
-In preview/view mode of your form, right-click on the input box and select Inspect.
+b. a more complex option to take the field ID would be to go In Preview mode of your form, right-click on the input box and select Inspect.
 The ID is a set of numbers located next to “data id=”.

-You will have separate IDs if you have a Name field or Address field that contains multiple subfields.
+If you have a Name field or Address field that contains multiple subfields, you will have separate IDs.
 In this case, you need to look at the data-index.
 For example, in the Name field, you will have First Name – 1234567-1, Last Name – 1234567-2.
 Therefore, the right syntax will be &control1234567-1=request2222222-1&control1234567-2=request3333333-2.
 To add the initials continue by adding &control1234567-4=request2222222-4.